Fact Sheets - Invasive Species

 The lily leaf beetle (LLB) is a an important pest from Eurasia that threatens native and cultivated true lilies and fritillaries.
 LLB adults and larvae create large holes as they feed, and all parts of host plants can be consumed.
 LLB has not been detected in Utah, but it is likely capable of establishing throughout most of the U.S. where plants in the Liliaceae family occur, which includes Utah.

-Quagga and zebra mussel are invasive dreissenid mussels native to eastern Europe and western Asia that cause severe disruptions of aquatic ecosystems and critical water infrastructure systems.
+Quagga and zebra mussel are native to eastern Europe and western Asia that cause severe disruptions of aquatic ecosystems and critical water infrastructure systems.
 The quagga mussel was detected in Lake Powell in 2012 and quickly infested the reservoir.
-Zebra mussel is not known to occur in Utah waterbodies, but it was detected in aquarium "moss balls" sold in Utah in 2021.
+Zebra mussel is not known to occur in Utah, but it was detected in aquarium "moss balls" sold in Utah in 2021.
 Important disposal details are included here.

 The small hive beetle (SHB) is a pest of honey and bumble bee colonies and was first detected in Utah in 2016.
 SHB is now confirmed in Washington and Davis counties.
 SHB native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.

 Spotted Lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014.
-SLF attacks more than 70 host plants, including grapes, fruit trees, hops, and hardwood ornamental trees.
-Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus that can impact plant vigor and crop yield.
+SLF attacks more than 70 host plants, including some fruit and hardwood ornamental trees.

 The spotted wing drosophila (SWD) is an invasive pest from Asia that has been detected in many counties in northern Utah.
 SWD can be controlled using insecticides common in fruit integrated pest management plants.
 If SWD is caught in monitoring traps, insecticide applications must be used during the unripe fruit stage to prevent damage.